openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 You can choose to display the real time as RFC3339 rather than the relative time with the `--use-realtime` flag.

 When the last PipelineRun has failure it will print the last 10 lines of every tasks associated with the PipelineRun thas has been failed highlightign the `ERROR` or `FAILURE` and other patterns.

+If you  want to show the failures of another PipelineRun rather than the last one you can use the `--target-pipelinerun` or `-t` flag for that.

+{{< /details >}}

+{{< details "tkn pac logs" >}}

 On modern terminal (ie: OSX Terminal, [iTerm2](https://iterm2.com/), [Windows Terminal](https://github.com/microsoft/terminal), GNOME-terminal, kitty and so